Nature Notes: Feathers are Flying

 Birds were born to fly.
 Not groundbreaking news?
 But really, they are fine-tuned flying machines.
 Many people are aware of the importance feathers and hollow bones play in the role of flight, but it goes much deeper than that, quite literally.
 Nearly all of the organ systems in a bird have been modified to aid these creatures in their remarkable mode of locomotion.
 Their skeletal and muscular systems provide the physical requirements for flight.
 They have pneumatic bones, meaning there are air spaces in between crisscrossing struts, which allow the bones to be strong, yet light.
 Many of their bones are fused together, including all of the vertebrae (except for the ones in their neck) providing the rigidity required for flight.
 The sternum has a large, thin keel (below in blue) protruding from it, serving as an attachment area for the massive muscles involved in flying.
 The location of the keel helps keep the main mass low in the body, increasing aerodynamic stability during air time.

-Even their digestive systems are designed to process an energy rich diet quickly and efficiently.
+Even their digestive systems are designed to process an energy-rich diet quickly and efficiently.
 Birds need to eat a lot to keep up with the high energy demands of flight, but they don’t want to be carrying around that extra weight as food moves through the digestive system – so it does so quite rapidly!
 A shrike can fully digest a mouse in three hours; a thrush can digest a meal of berries in just 30 minutes!
 The circulatory system has to work fast enough to support this high metabolism.
 Birds have a four-chambered heart, like mammals, but it’s quite large and strong, comparatively.
-It also beats extremely fast (a chickadee’s heart beats 500 times per minute at rest, increasing to over 1000 beats per minute while active!) to create a high pressure system capable of keeping up with the high metabolic rates required for flight.
+It also beats extremely fast (a chickadee’s heart beats 500 times per minute at rest, increasing to over 1000 beats per minute while active!) to create a high-pressure system capable of keeping up with the high metabolic rates required for flight.
 How can their bodies keep up with the oxygen demand?
 Birds have very unique lungs that utilize a series of air sacs for storage that essentially provide the bird with an almost continuous stream of oxygenated air.
 They also have a very efficient, vascularized system for getting oxygen to the muscles to sustain flight.
 Even their excretory system is modified to fly!
 Birds excrete waste in the form of uric acid, which has a very low solubility compared to the urea of mammals.
-This means they have a much less of a need for water and therefore carry less water weight.
+This means they have much less of a need for water and therefore carry less water weight.
 Anything that reduces weight is going to make it easier to fly!
-Lastly, birds have the most developed sense of sight in the animal kingdom – not a bad thing to have if your transportation method is head-first, high velocity flight.
+Lastly, birds have the most developed sense of sight in the animal kingdom – not a bad thing to have if your transportation method is head-first, high-velocity flight.
 Incredible, right?

 Check out all the cool anatomical features of birds in the All About Bird Anatomy interactive!